markh55/EWYL/README.md

 ## Acknowledgments / Thank you's

-EWYL website was buitl using the below sources
+EWYL website was built using the below sources

  * Code insitute - Inspiration from Love Running & Boaredwalk projects
  * [Favicon from icons8](https://icons8.com/)